TomFrankly/pipedream-notion-voice-tasks/instructions.md

+⬆ Don't forget to connect your OpenAI account!

 ## Overview

-This workflow lets you create new tasks in Notion **using your voice**.
+This workflow lets you create new tasks in Notion from your phone, **using your voice**.

 It also includes some advanced features:

 * You can create multiple tasks in a single voice prompt
 * Relative due dates are supported (e.g. "by *next Friday*")